Wednesday, September 26, 2012

 human nature that makes us feel we need to change things for

+the better.
 Beginning students imagine that they can discern a

 change in the market before the rest of us and call a market top